ianhyzy/blog.ian.gay/_posts/2020-07-04-hey-vs-gmail.md

 Hey is committed to being open, and I don't doubt they will eventually provide an API for Hey.
 But it doesn't exist now, and that bugs me a lot.

 ## So what?
 I went back to Gmail (and am currently trying ProtonMail, which appears to be immensely worse than both in every way except security).
-But I'm keeping a close eye on Hey, and once the product matures, as I'm sure it will, I will be excited to give it a go.
-If you don't mind the calendering hiccups or lack of API, I would strongly encourage you to give Hey a shot - you'll probably like it.
+But I'm keeping a close eye on Hey, and once the product matures, as I'm sure it will, I will be excited to give it another go.
+If your calendaring workflow won't be affected and you don't mind the lack of API, I would strongly encourage you to give Hey a shot - you'll probably like it.